STOCK ADMINISTRATION

 DETERMINATION OF ORDER POINT

-2. The period between placing or ordering and receiving deliveries
+2. The period between placing an order and receiving deliveries

 3. Minimum stock level